 The Coles do not invite Emma to their house because they know she is a snob; so she is left out as the other families accept the Coles.
 Emma’s blindness in this regard drives the narrative.
 She cannot accept those who rise through work or investment.
 Social rank is firmly tied to family; it is not about individuals.
 A person who tries to earn a place in the upper-classes would be guilty of “pretending”; they would be considered pretentious.

-Characters like Emma and the family in The Cherry Orchard are portrayed as fools.
+Characters like Jane Austen’s Emma and the genteel owners of the The Cherry Orchard are portrayed as fools, but they are interesting fools.